-Abu Dhabi defense officials confirmed on April 4, 2026, that their integrated air defense systems neutralized 79 Iranian drones and missiles within a twenty-four-hour window.
-This historic volume of fire highlights the expanding geographical footprint of the military conflict between Tehran and its regional adversaries.
+Abu Dhabi defense officials confirmed that their integrated air defense systems neutralized 79 Iranian drones and missiles within a twenty-four-hour window.
+The volume of fire highlights the expanding geographical footprint of the military conflict between Tehran and its regional adversaries.
+The April 4, 2026 barrage put regional air-defense capacity under immediate pressure.
 Military analysts in the United Arab Emirates noted that the cumulative number of aerial threats intercepted by the nation has reached over 2,600 since hostilities began.
 These figures highlight the sheer scale of the logistical effort required to shield civilian infrastructure from persistent bombardment.
 Iranian drones launched from several points across the Persian Gulf were tracked using satellite reconnaissance before being neutralized by Emirati interceptors.

 Tehran Vows Retaliation After University Strike